 Things to Do

-An island getaway through and through, it’s not surprising that most of Anna Maria Island’s most popular activities involve some form of watersport or boating.
-Most residents prefer spending their days swimming and sunbathing on popular beaches like Holmes and Coquina.
-Another popular activity is kayaking through the island’s many mangroves while searching for wildlife like manatees and dolphins.
-And for the ultimate way to end your day, why not go for a sunset yacht cruise to take in the beauty of the surrounding islands and keys as the sun sets over the emerald waters?
+An island getaway through and through, Anna Maria Island’s most popular activities involve some form of water sport or boating.
+You’ll find many residents prefer spending their days swimming and sunbathing on popular beaches like Holmes and Coquina.
+For a more daring excursion, you can kayak through the island’s many mangroves in search of wildlife like manatees and dolphins.
+And for the ultimate in luxury, guests can charter a yacht for a sunset cruise.
+As the sun sets over the emerald waters, guests can enjoy a glass of champagne and take in the breathtaking views of the islands and keys.